People with Parkinson’s Advisory Council

 The Parkinson's Foundation People with Parkinson's Advisory Council is comprised of people with Parkinson’s disease (PD) and care partners who serve as advisors to the Parkinson’s Foundation.

 Launched in 2006, the council ensures that the perspective of people living with Parkinson’s is integrated into the Foundation’s program development and priority setting.
-For more than a decade, the council has been instrumental in advising and collaborating with the Foundation.
+For nearly two decades, the council has been instrumental in advising and collaborating with the Foundation.

 How do council members work with the Foundation?